isomerpages/nlb-mobile-guide/_get-started-with/ebooks-and-audiobooks.md

 ---
 permalink: /get-started-with/Libby/
-breadcrumb: 'eBooks and Audiobooks'
+breadcrumb: eBooks and Audiobooks
-description: 'How to Read NLB''s eBooks and Audiobooks'
+description: How to Read NLB's eBooks and Audiobooks
 image: /images/libby_socmed.png
-title: 'eBooks and Audiobooks'
+title: eBooks and Audiobooks
 ---
 <h2>Read eBooks, even when you're offline</h2>
 <ul>
 	<li>With the <b>Libby app</b>, you can download eBooks/Audiobooks into your device so that you don't need an internet connection to read/listen to them later.
 Download Libby from the <a href="https://apps.apple.com/sg/app/libby-by-overdrive/id1076402606" target="_blank" rel="noopener"><b>App Store</b></a> or <a href="https://play.google.com/store/apps/details?id=com.overdrive.mobile.android.libby" target="_blank" rel="noopener"><b>Google Play</b></a> now.</li>